Exceptional jumps of Picard ranks of reductions of K3 surfaces over number fields: Bounding the contribution from a finite place with good reduction

-This section is organized as follows.
+\end{theorem} This section is organized as follows.
 First in \S7.1, we express $ (\cY.\cZ(m))_{\fP}$ as a sum of lattice point counts over a family of $p$-adically shrinking lattices.
 We then prove some preliminary properties of these lattices.
 Finally in \S7.2, we evaluate these lattice counts to prove Theorem \ref{finite-square}.
+Needless to say, crucial to the proof of Theorem \ref{finite-square} is the fact that we have the global height bound (\Cref{summary}) for every individual $m$.
+In \S \ref{sec_trans_ex}, we will illustrate this with an example of a $W(\bF_q)$-valued point $\cY' \in \cM$ (which is \emph{a posteori} not defined over a number field) with the property that $(\cY.\cZ(m))_p$ is exponential in $m$ for an infinite sequence of positive integers $m \in \{n\in \Z_{>0}: \frac{n}{D} \in \Z\cap (\Q^\times)^2\}$.